Pramoda-S-R/Nanogram-Next/README.md

 - relationships using aggregate
 - add ai mascot
 - admin dashboard
-- check if admin by comparing a database
+- check if admin by comparing a admin database
 - censor board
 - activity logs
 - Dev/API page for developers